-How many times have you gone on a hike with friends and realized they’re a little more exhausted then they should be?
+How many times have you gone on a hike with friends and realized they’re more exhausted than they should be?

 Maybe that was even you.

-If you compete, have you ever seen the guys that are next to you walking around after a competition like nothing happened, while you keeled over on the floor, despite the fact that you performed about the same?
+And, if you compete, have you ever seen the guys that are next to you walking around after a competition like nothing happened, while you keeled over on the floor?
+Despite the fact that you performed about the same.

 This all has to do with your heart.

-The people that recover better, huffing and puffing less, and seem to have energy for days, all have a stronger heart muscle then you.
+The people that recover better, huffing and puffing less, and seem to have energy for days, all have a stronger heart muscle than you.

-Unfortunately, training our hearts is often an afterthought and even when it is trained, it’s often trained incorrectly.
+Unfortunately, training your heart is often an afterthought and even when it is trained, it’s often trained incorrectly.

-So, the obvious question, how do you start training your heart?
+So, the obvious question is, how do you start training your heart?

 Understanding The Basics Of Training Your Heart